anonymous-account-for-blind-review/SSPPI/README.md

 # SSPPI
 ---
-A repo for "SSPPI: Cross-modality enhanced protein-protein interaction prediction from sequence and structure perspectives".
+A repo for "SSPPI: Cross-modality Enhanced Protein-protein Interaction Prediction from Sequence and Structure Perspectives".

 ## Contents